jlguenego/node-expose-sspi/README.md

 ## Firefox

-NTLM and Kerberos are not activated by default.
+Unlike Chrome, NTLM and Kerberos are not activated by default in Firefox.
 To make it working, you need to follow these steps:

-1. Navigate to the URL about:config.
+1. Navigate to the URL `about:config`.
 2. Click past the warning of harmful consequences.
 3. Type `negotiate-auth` into the filter at the top of the page, in order to remove most of the irrelevant settings from the list.
 4. Double-click on `network.negotiate-auth.trusted-uris`.
 A dialogue box for editing the value should appear.